-- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at ARCC. - All courses requirements must be complete before a certificate will be awarded. - Students must complete a Certificate Application.
-Certificate Applications are available online, in the Office of Records & Registration, and in the Advising Center.
-Submit a completed form to the Office of Records & Registration. - The requirements of this program are subject to change without notice.
+- A minimum of 12 semester credits in courses numbered 1000 or above must be completed at ARCC. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum grade of C must be earned in all program requirements. - All program requirements must be completed at ARCC. - All course requirements must be complete before a certificate will be awarded. - Students must complete a Certificate Application.
+Certificate Applications are available online at AnokaRamsey.edu/resources/forms/ under Records and Registration.
+Alternative formats of the form are available at the Records and Registration Office per request. - The requirements of this program are subject to change without notice.